What are Users?

 • The number of users that are active on a monthly basis

-On this page you can also search through every User that Trophy has recorded, which can be useful for debugging.
+On this page you can also search through every user that Trophy has recorded, which can be useful for debugging.

 Top Users

 Additionally, on the Dashboard, Trophy shows a Top Users list with the set of users who have made the most progress against your platform’s metrics.
+These are your most engaged users, so it’s useful to know who they are!

 Frequently Asked Questions